AVEVA/CONNECT-data-services-developer-docs/content/communities/community-unshare-streams.md

 ---
-uid: ShareStreams
+uid: community-unshare-stream
 ---

-# Share and unshare streams
+# Unshare streams

-Use these procedures to share or stop sharing streams of data with other communities.
+Use these procedures to stop sharing streams of data with a community.

-## Prerequisites to share streams

-To share data streams with a community:

-- There must already be data streams created within your tenant.
-For instructions, see <xref:gpStreams>.

-- Your user role must be assigned the **Share** permissions for data streams.
-If you do not have these permissions, request them from a Tenant Administrator.

-## Share streams

-Users with the permissions to share streams within a community can share them using the Sequential Data Store.
-For instructions, see [Share stream](xref:manage-streams).

 ## Unshare streams from Community Details